Redistribution of Seats Act 1885

-The Redistribution of Seats Act 1885 (48 & 49 Vict., c.
-23) was an Act of the Parliament of the United Kingdom (sometimes called the "Reform Act of 1885").
+The Redistribution of Seats Act 1885 (48 & 49 Vict. c.
+23) was an act of the Parliament of the United Kingdom (sometimes called the "Reform Act of 1885").
 It was a piece of electoral reform legislation that redistributed the seats in the House of Commons, introducing the concept of equally populated constituencies, a concept in the broader global context termed equal apportionment, in an attempt to equalise representation across the UK.
+It mandated the abolition of constituencies below a certain population threshold.
 It was associated with, but not part of, the Representation of the People Act 1884.

 Background

-The first major reform of Commons' seats took place under the Reform Act 1832.
+The first major reform of seats in the House of Commons took place under the Reform Act 1832.
 The second major reform of Commons' seats occurred in three territory-specific Acts in 1867–68: